-- A completed application for admission along with the non-refundable \$20 application fee. - Applicants must have a minimum grade point average (GPA) of 2.50 on a 4.0 scale with 18 composite or 2.75 on a 4.0 scale with no ACT required, a GED certificate with scores, or rank in the upper 50% of their senior class.
+- A completed application for admission along with the non-refundable \$20 application fee. - Applicants must have a minimum grade point average (GPA) of 2.50 on a 4.0 scale with 18 composite or 2.75 on a 4.0 scale with no ACT required, a GED certificate with scores.